 There is a lot of speculation out there about IT jobs salary

 IT job salary information can be difficult to figure out.
 It is important when looking at potential employment to have a basic salary calculation.
 Many employers enforce an unwritten rule about not speaking about salaries.
 The problem is it really does vary depending upon a lot of factors.
 Where you live is the number one determination.
 The type of job it is the number two factor.
 Finally, a combination of experience, education, and certifications will also change the average pay.
 Trying to figure out what a specific IT job salary might be used to be difficult, but now there are a few ways of getting decent information.

 I recommend using Glassdoor, Payscale, and LinkedIn to estimate your potential salaries.
 Glassdoor and LinkedIn are great swiss army knife type tools.
 Payscale provides great in-depth information.

-Lets start with entry level IT jobs salary
+Let us start with entry-level IT jobs salary

 To make things simple, I’m going to use a helpdesk job in New York City and Ontario as an example.
 I picked something I know would be easy to find.
 Remember that salaries differ from place to place.
 What I will show you is how to find information for yourself and you can use any location and job title.

 If you don’t already have a Glassdoor account, you need to create one to get this information.
-They are a great tool to get company specific salary information.
-They also have employee reviews of companies including atmosphere, benefit information or reviews, and sometimes specific interview questions.
+They are a great tool to get company-specific salary information.
+They also have employee reviews of companies including atmosphere, benefits information or reviews, and sometimes specific interview questions.
 In the picture above they have your dashboard.
 I created an account for infosecjon!

 Above is a search using a generic job title and job category.
 Using a city will give you an estimated salary based on reporting in that area.
 This is a good way to discover the difference in salary between job titles in your area.